 Overall, simplicity helps you get straight to the point, communicate your value, and help your user achieve their goal.

-Color typically impacts mood, brand identity and groups content.
+Color typically impacts mood, brand identity, and groups content together.

 Color Communicates Your Brand Essence.

-In my example below, you’ll see the home page of the brand, Ferrari.
-In this case, the combined use of red and the heavy black emits luxury or exclusivity, and can appear as risky, daring or rebellious.
+In the example below, you’ll see the home page of the brand, Ferrari.
+In this case, the combined use of red and heavy black emits luxury or exclusivity and can appear risky, daring, or rebellious.

-On the flip-side, you have a brand like Dove, which demonstrates feelings like calm, happy and relaxing.
-The use of blue is associated with trust, relaxation and peace.
-The addition of white appears to feel light, airy and fresh.
+On the flip side, you have a brand like Dove, which demonstrates feelings like calm, happiness, and relaxation.
+The use of blue is associated with trust, relaxation, and peace.
+The addition of white appears to feel light, airy, and fresh.

-All colors have a specific tone and feel to it.
-Yellow promotes happiness, but in excess it causes stress or caution.
+All colors have a specific tone and feel to them.
+Yellow promotes happiness, but in excess, it causes stress or caution.
 Green is eco-friendly and associated with nature and cleanliness (that's why you'll normally see it used in hospitals).
-Orange represents comfort, warmth, food and shelter.
+Orange represents comfort, warmth, food, and shelter.
 It's also known to increase your appetite!
-Additionally orange stimulates concentration and focus; that's why you'll find it in test centers, exams and for emphasis on your screen.
+Additionally, orange stimulates concentration and focus; that's why you'll find it in test centers, exams, and for emphasis on your screen.
 It's not as harsh as red, yet still pulls focus.

 Organizing Content by Color Forms Relationships

-Let's look at example from a company called BarkPost.
+Let's look at an example from a company called BarkPost.

-As seen in the image, BarkPost has different content types for their blogs - trending and slidesshows (highlighted by my orange arrows).
-As I scan the page, my eyes quickly associate the white text and blue background into a section.
-Now every time I see that style, my mind is grouping that content together.
+As seen in the image, BarkPost has different content types for their blogs - trending and slideshows (highlighted by the orange arrows).
+As you scan the page, your eyes quickly associate the white text and blue background with a section.
+Now every time you see that style, you mind is grouping that content together.

 Next, you see the red arrows that point towards "Discover" and "Life."
-It's categorizing the different types of content into topics that you might find interest in.
-(Heck, I'm even grouping the two areas I'm going to talk about with two different arrow colors!
-It makes it easier to understand what I'm talking about, right?)
+It's categorizing the different types of content into topics that you might find interesting.
+(Heck, we’re even grouping the two areas we’re going to talk about with two different arrow colors!
+It makes it easier to understand what we’re talking about, right?)